Modulo-P/Cardano-Semaphore/docs/Ceremony/contribution.md

 1. Install npm utility

-Before joining the ceremony you must have installed the npm javascript utility, if you haven't installed yet you can do it by following this documentation or alternativelly in the [official docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
+Before joining the ceremony you must have installed the npm javascript utility, if you haven't installed yet you can do it by following this [documentation](https://github.com/Modulo-P/Cardano-Semaphore/blob/main/docs/Ceremony/install_npm.md) or alternativelly in the [official docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 2. Have a Github account.

 To contribute you must have a Github account.
+The account must have the following activity requirements:

+* Have 1 follower.
+* Following 5 accounts.
+* Have at least two public github repositories.
+* Be at least one month old.

 ### Install the phase2cli package